urdh/chs-msc-thesis/README.md

 Additionally, the `\maketitle` macro accepts a `style` key-value option.
 At the moment, there are two styles: `grid` which mimics an older cover page template, and `line` which mimics the templates issued by Chalmers on 2014-06-04.
 The default is `grid`, in order to preserve compatibility with older documents.

+Finally, the `legal-text` option may be supplied to force the inclusion of a legal waiver on the colophon which is required by some departments.

 ## Options

 The package provides a few options to control the setup of style elements, which may not be desirable is the package is only used to generate the title pages.
 There are five boolean key-value options, all initially set to `true`, and one regular option: